Senior ExpertContact Cristina

-With Internet of Things (IoT) and Industry 4.0 comes a rapidly increased need for parameters to monitor, data collection and distribution of sensor systems.
+IoT and Industry 4.0 have an increased need for data collection from sensor systems.
 The main challenges for integration of a large number of miniaturised autonomous sensor systems is their dependency on electrical cables and limited battery life, which are important bottlenecks for today's applications and introduce sustainability challenges.

 An alternative way of delivering energy is to harvest it from ambient sources such as vibration (such as motors, pumps), thermal gradients (like from combustion engines) or light (such as solar energy), which are otherwise wasted.
 These systems are self-supporting for the lifetime of the application.